 There are two ways to calculate the deduction.
 Under the "actual expense" method, you essentially multiply the expenses of operating your home by the percentage of your home devoted to business use.
 The problem with this method is that it can be a nightmare pulling together all the records you'll need to calculate and substantiate the deduction.
 If you use the "simplified" method, you deduct $5 for every square foot of space in your home used for a qualified business purpose.
 For example, if you have a 300-square-foot home office (the maximum size allowed for this method), your deduction is $1,500.

-Employees who work remotely can’t deduct the costs of maintaining a home office anymore.
-Before 2018, they could claim home-office expenses as a miscellaneous itemized deduction if they exceeded 2% of their adjusted gross income.
+Employees who work remotely can't deduct the costs of maintaining a home office anymore (that includes employees working from home during the coronavirus pandemic).
+Before 2018, employees could claim home-office expenses as a miscellaneous itemized deduction if the costs exceeded 2% of their adjusted gross income.
 However, this deduction was eliminated by the 2017 tax reform act.

 You may qualify for a medical expense deduction if you install special equipment in or make modifications to your home for medical reasons.
 Common examples of medically necessary upgrades to a home include adding ramps, widening doorways, installing handrails, lowering cabinets, moving electrical outlets, installing lifts or elevators, changing door knobs, and grading the ground to provide access to the home.
 Costs for the operation and upkeep of these upgrades are also deductible as medical expenses if the upgrade itself is medically necessary.
 However, improvements that simply make your home more elderly-friendly (such as "aging-in-place" upgrades) aren't deductible if they're not medically necessary.